sun1638650145/Libraries-and-Extensions-for-TensorFlow-for-Apple-Silicon/tutorials/text/text.md

 # Build TensorFlow Text from source

-## Note ⚠️

-`TensorFlow Text` already provides pre-compiled `whl` files for Apple silicon for Python `3.9-3.11`, which you can download directly from this [page](https://pypi.org/project/tensorflow-text/).
-For support regarding `Python 3.12`, please follow this [issue](https://github.com/tensorflow/text/issues/1297).

 ## Prerequisites

 It is assumed here that you have the necessary Unix-Like knowledge, [`brew`](https://brew.sh) and [`conda`](https://github.com/conda-forge/miniforge) have been installed in your terminal, and the installation and use methods of `brew` and `conda` will not be repeated here; most importantly, this tutorial is completely based on Apple silicon build, so make sure your Mac is Apple silicon.